davidledwards/zookeeper/zookeeper-cli/README.md

 In order to build the corresponding artifacts, you must install [Java 1.6](http://www.java.com/en/download/index.jsp) or higher and [sbt 0.13.0](http://www.scala-sbt.org/0.13.0/docs/Getting-Started/Setup.html).

+Note that this project depends on `zookeeper-client`, so it must be built before proceeding.

 In the root directory `zookeeper-cli`, the following command will build the project and install in your local Ivy repository:
 ```
 sbt publishLocal